The US Department of Defense is reportedly working with the startup Scale AI to test artificial intelligence models for military use.

 "Imagine a world where combatant commanders can see everything they need to make strategic decisions," said Craig Martell, the ministry's head of digital and artificial intelligence;

-“Imagine a world where these combatant commanders don't get that information via email and so the turnaround time for situational awareness shrinks from a day or in ten minutes", he stated during his Advantage DoD 2024: Defense Data and AI Symposium.
+"Imagine a world where these combatant commanders don't get that information via email and so the turnaround time for situational awareness shrinks from a day or two to ten minutes," he said during the Advantage DoD 2024: Defense Data and AI Symposium.

-Η can process large amounts of information quickly.
+Artificial intelligence can quickly process large amounts of information.
 Military data, however, is often highly sensitive, and officials worry that if they start using it, API abuse attacks could leak information.

 The biggest obstacle to the military application of LLMs is their tendency to produce inaccurate or false information.
 With Scale AI's work, the Pentagon believes it can test the performance of different models to identify potential threats before using the information to support soldiers in combat.